defuse/airgap/README.md

   adversary root access (but *not* physical access) to a computer running any operating system, then completely power off the system, then boot a Tails Live CD from a DVD-R [2], the adversary cannot compromise the Tails environment.
-  **Note: Governments can probably do this.** Is there a way to remove this assumption?
-What about using a raspberry pi?

 - TODO: Add assumptions about code being secure from the primitives.